Audio-WestlakeU/NBSS/README.md

 ```

 ## Train & Test
-**Reminder**: This project is built on the `pytorch-lightning` package, in particular its [command line interface (CLI)](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli_intermediate.html).
-To understand the commands below, you need to have some basic knowledge about the CLI in lightning.
+This project is built on the `pytorch-lightning` package, in particular its [command line interface (CLI)](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli_intermediate.html).
+Thus we recommond you to have some basic knowledge about the CLI in lightning.

-**Train** Narrow-band Conformer (NBC) on the 0-th GPU with config file `configs/NBC-fit.yaml` (replace the rir & clean speech dir before training, and NB-BLSTM `configs/NB-BLSTM-fit.yaml` can be trained and tested in the same way but mind to change the valid batch size). **The valid batch size = num of gpus used * batch_size for dataloader * accumulate_grad_batches.** In the following case, we have a valid batch size of 16= 1* 2 * 8.
+**Train** NBC2 on the 0-th GPU with config file `configs/NBC2_small.yaml` or `configs/NBC2_large.yaml` (replace the rir & clean speech dir before training).
 ```
-python NBSSCLI.py fit --config=configs/NBC-fit.yaml --data.batch_size=[2,2] --trainer.accumulate_grad_batches=8 --trainer.gpus=0,
+python NBSSCLI.py fit --config=configs/NBC2_small.yaml --data.batch_size=[2,2] --trainer.accumulate_grad_batches=1 --trainer.gpus=0,
 ```
 More gpus can be used by appending the gpu indexes to `trainer.gpus`, e.g. `--trainer.gpus=0,1,2,3,`.

+Configs `configs/NBC-fit.yaml` and `configs/NB-BLSTM-fit.yaml` can be used to train and test NBC and NB-BLSTM in the same way respectively.
+But mind to change the number of utterances in one mini-batch.
+As we use ddp for distributed training, **the number of utterances in one mini-batch = num of gpus used * the number of utterances for dataloader * accumulate_grad_batches.** In the above command, we have 2 utterances in one mini-batch, i.e. 1 * 2 * 1.

 **Resume** training from a checkpoint:
 ```
-python NBSSCLI.py fit --config=logs/NBSS/version_x/config.yaml --data.batch_size=[2,2] --trainer.accumulate_grad_batches=8 --trainer.gpus=0, --ckpt_path=logs/NBSS/version_x/checkpoints/last.ckpt
+python NBSSCLI.py fit --config=logs/NBSS/version_x/config.yaml --data.batch_size=[2,2] --trainer.accumulate_grad_batches=1 --trainer.gpus=0, --ckpt_path=logs/NBSS/version_x/checkpoints/last.ckpt
 ```
+where `version_x` should be replaced with the version you want to resume.

 **Test** the model trained (Dataset with different seeds will generate different wavs):
 ```
 python NBSSCLI.py test --config=logs/NBSS/version_x/config.yaml --ckpt_path=logs/NBSS/version_x/checkpoints/epochY_neg_si_sdrZ.ckpt --trainer.gpus=0, --data.seeds="{'train':null,'val':2,'test':3}"
 ```

 ## Module Version
 see models/arch/NBSS.py

-## Citation
-If you like this work and want to cite us, please cite [4, 5].